kubernetes/website/docs/home/contribute/localization.md

 ## Next steps

-Once a localization project meets requirements for workflow and minimum output, SIG docs will work with the localization team to implement a language selector on the website and publicize availability through [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) channels.
+Once a localization project meets requirements for workflow and minimum output, SIG docs will:
+- Work with the localization team to implement a language selector on the website
+- Publicize availability through [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) channels.

 **Note:** Implementation of a language selector is pending Kubernetes' first completed localization project.
+{: .note}